aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/recognition-basics/_index.md

 {{< /highlight >}}-->

 ## **Barcode Recognition Source**
-In ***Aspose.BarCode for Java***, there are three ways to set the barcode recognition source: from an image file, from a bitmap, or from a stream.
+In ***Aspose.BarCode for Java***, there are three ways to set the barcode recognition source: from an image file, a bitmap, or a stream.
 The following five raster image formats are supported: PNG, JPEG, BMP, TIFF, or GIF.
-Three options to set the source for barcodes reading are explained further.
+Three options to set the barcode reading source are explained further.

 ### **Read Barcodes from Files**
 First of all, barcodes can be scanned and recognized from image files.
 The full or relative path to the source needs to be specified in the *BarCodeReader* constructor.
 Alternatively, the *setBarCodeImage* method can be used to pass the path to the existing object of class [*BarCodeReader*](https://reference.aspose.com/barcode/java/com.aspose.barcode.barcoderecognition/BarCodeReader).